 I persevered, at first it felt like nothing was changing and then gradually I started to get some of the feeling and strength back in my arms and legs.
 It took six months before I could take the fins off and swim unaided.

 It took another 18 months before I got most of the feeling back in my body.
 I still have residual numbness in my feet and hands, and my left foot is a bit wonky when I swim.
-Sometimes I struggle to open things, but I have a great husband who can.
+Sometimes I struggle to open things up, but I have a great husband who can.
 I am back to feeling like an athlete in the pool, I am strong and fit.
-My heart, head and neurons have healed.
+My heart, head, and neurons have healed.

 I knew at the unconscious level that my neurons and nerve pathways held the memories of how my body worked when it was fit and well.
 By focusing consciously on reconnecting those memories to my damaged neurons, it would help them heal.
 The power of positive thought is amazing!